 Your Host, Frank DeFreitas, in the exhibit / lecture room.

-Since this topic has never been covered before anywhere online, in print, or in an exhibition setting (that I am aware of), and in order to present the collection in a orderly way, I have broken it down into several main categories.
+Since the topic of Christian 3D history has never been covered before anywhere online, in print, or in an exhibition setting (that I am aware of), and in order to present the collection in a orderly way, I have broken it down into several main categories.
 Content ranges from mid- 19th century stereoscopic photography to 21st century laser holograms, digital 3D-HD autostereo, and beyond to 3D 4k and 8k UltraHD.
 For those that cannot make the trip to Allentown, Pennsylvania, I have begun to post selected items from the collection in the following categories: